RDD Europe 2005

 - Global regulation of inhaled products

 Podium sessions were augmented by more than 50 outstanding poster and exhibitor displays, and 10 workshop sessions.
-Manuscripts and abstracts of the presentations are available in hard copy or via electronic access if you were unable to attend in person because of our limited capacity.
+Manuscripts and abstracts of the presentations are available in hard copy or via electronic access.

 - Platform Selection for Inhaled Drugs – Biological and Regulatory Merit of Different Approaches.